 Ending in Context With “Gates of Hell”

-It doesn’t really matter who is a zombie or even how many zombies their are.
+It doesn’t really matter who is a zombie or even how many zombies there are.
 When Mary and Gerry killed Father Thomas, all the zombies burst into flames.
 If there are zombies outside the tomb, well… Are they really back in the normal world?

 Based on the ending of The Beyond, it would seem that the appearance of zombies means that they are rather in Hell itself.
 So they saved the world but imprisoned themselves in the process.